Last Updated on March 21, 2026 by omgbart

 I take ingredient trends with a grain of salt.
 Sometimes, with an eye roll.
-But Ectoin has been more than a buzzword in the beauty space for a few years now, and the new Paula’s Choice 7% Ectoin + Hyaluronic Acid Booster proves it’s only gaining momentum.
+But Ectoin has been more than a buzzword in the beauty space for a few years now, and the Paula’s Choice 7% Ectoin + Hyaluronic Acid Milky Hydrating Serum proves it’s only gaining momentum.
 So what is it?
 What does it do?
 And most importantly, do you actually need Ectoin in your skincare routine?
-Here’s the rundown.
+Here’s what you need to know.

 What is Ectoin?